 In 1951, there were 103 registered students.
 By 1964, the number had risen to 1,296 attending trade union and management courses.

 Significantly, when the new Liberty Hall was formally opened in 1965, with President de Valera, and the Taoiseach, Sean Lemass in attendance, the keynote address was delivered by Fr.
 Kent.

-In 1966 the next stage of major development took place.
+In 1966, the next stage of major development took place.
 The educational needs across the country were changing with the introduction of free education, and a spirit of reconciliation had been emphasised by the Second Vatican Council.
-Responding to change, the name of the college was altered to the College of Industrial Relations: The word “Catholic” had come to seem unecumenical, and “workers” seemed to imply a bias toward one side of industry.
-The college now focussed its attention on the development of industrial relations through the continuing education and formation of those involved in that area.
-In a rapidly changing society marching towards industrialisation, what was needed, in Fr.
-Kent’s words, was to break down inherited barriers in industry, the “Ghetto Mentality” and to cultivate “a habit of discussion and create an atmosphere of freedom and mutual responsibility.
+Responding to change, the name of the college was changed to the College of Industrial Relations.
+The college now focused its attention on the development of industrial relations through the continuing education and formation of those involved in that area.

 In 1969, Fr Quinn succeeded Fr.
 Kent as director.

 The following year it was decided to offer an academic Diploma Course in Industrial Relations.
 This ultimately came to be recognised by the National Council of Educational Awards (NCEA).
 The college continued to pursue its successful Irish Personnel Management Programme, which it had started in 1968.

 In 1972 Fr.
 John Brady succeeded Fr.
 Quinn as director of the college.
 He was to remain in that position until 1981.